platzmanfan/liri-node-app/README.md

 # Technologies:

 ## Moment.js to format Date
-## fs to load external files
+## FS package which i install to load/write external files
-## dotenv
+## dotenv - so i i can hide my api_keys for Spotify
-## axios - which is htpp request that gave me OMDB API and BandsInTown API
+## axios - which is HTPP request that gave me OMDB API and BandsInTown API
 ## node-spotify-api  That gave me spotify search results